mouseslap/mouseslap.github.io/Desubtick.md

-# SUBTICK PAGE FOR BINDS / ALIASES
+# DESUBTICK PAGE FOR BINDS / ALIASES
 ### **If you are in this page, you should have the desubtick binds in your autoexec.cfg file.**
 ### Content:
 [Alias of W](#alias-of-w)